wowtor/omnia/README.md

 **Note: according to the Ferroli manual, the H1 and H2 should be reversed.
 That didn't work for me!**

+The settings of the serial connection (rs485) are:

+* baudrate: 9600
+* byte size: 8
+* parity: none
+* stop bits: 1
+* modbus slave id: 1

+These settings cannot be changed.

 Modbus via USB
 --------------